Three decades later, convict in former Indian PM Gandhi assassination freed | Politics

 Three decades later, convict in former Indian PM Gandhi assassination freed

+"A room in which I had nothing but empty walls to look at," he said, describing obsessively counting bricks on the wall, measuring the door and bolts and imagining smells he craved.
 Six others people, including a woman, are still in jail and are awaiting a verdict in the case.
-"In the absence of any other disqualification and in the exceptional facts and circumstances of this case, we direct that the Appellant is deemed to have served the sentence," the Supreme Court's order read.

-The court said Perarivalan was released after considering his "satisfactory conduct in jail and during parole, chronic ailments, educational qualifications acquired during incarceration."
+The court said Perarivalan was released after considering his "satisfactory conduct in jail and during parole" and "chronic ailments."
 Gandhi's widow, Sonia, is head of India's main opposition Congress party while their son, Rahul, has been leading its campaign for elections.
 A Congress party spokesman said on Wednesday the party was deeply saddened by the court's decision.

 Many in the state of Tamil Nadu celebrated the verdict as a victory for human rights.
 "My best wishes and warm welcome to Perarivalan who is set to fully breathe the air of liberation after more than 30 years of imprisonment," Tamil Nadu Chief Minister M K Stalin tweeted.